mwherman2000/indy-arm/README.md

 1. Partition the set of Overlays into 3 layers
     - Business layer (yellow) - overlays that directly support business processes and are meaningful to business people/analysts
-    - Application layer (blue) - overlays that directly support the design and implementation of applications (inckuding user experience)
+    - Application layer (blue) - overlays that directly support the design and implementation of applications (including user experience)
     - Technology layer (green) - overlays that directly support serialization, signing, sercuring, storing, and sending data (5S)
 2. The Technology layer supports the needs of the Application layer; the Application layer supports the needs of the Business layer
-3. Order the Overlay cards with a layer (color range) from bottom to top
+3. Order the Overlay cards within a layer (color range) from bottom to top
     - Higher cards build on top of or depend on lower cards
 4. Give a name of a particular stack of cards: an _Overlay Family_
     - An Overlay Family is a named stack of Overlay cards